 Comments have become nothing more than a place for people to vent their emotions.
 You are given two choices, ‘like’ or ‘dislike’.
 This format causes users to make simple-minded, emotional comments, where users are quick to express their love or hate.
 This causes users to constantly judge what they see and read, instead of fully understanding it.
 Human thinking isn’t limited to just feelings and emotions.
 It also includes the intellect, which is rarely seen in comments today.

 The ‘thumbs up/like’ button can discourage users with different, unconventional perspectives from leaving their comments.
 The fear of getting judged and receiving ‘thumbs down’ votes by the opposing crowd might make them feel like it’s better not to say anything at all.
 Thus, the people who are likely to comment are those who tend to agree with the crowd.
-This creates groupthink, discourages individuality and prevents unconventional thinking from appearing in the comments.
+This creates groupthink and prevents independent thought from appearing in the comments.

 Good for marketers, bad for consumers?

 The ‘thumbs up/like’ button isn’t only used on a few websites.
 It’s starting to spread quickly to a plethora of websites.
 This is due to Facebook’s feature that allows anyone to embed the ‘Like’ button on their website.
 So far, over 50,000 websites have adopted Facebook’s ‘Like’ button.
-Google has also started their own version of the ‘Like’ button, called the +1 button, used for rating search results.
+Google has also started their own version of the ‘Like’ button, called the +1 button.
 How will this affect the way users perceive web content?
-Will it help or hurt them?

 It’s hard to say, but one thing is for sure.
 The ‘thumbs up/like’ button is dumbing us down.
 It has killed critical thinking and meaningful discussions in the comments.
 The idea of recognizing important comments does have value.
 But the concept of recognizing them through ‘thumbs ups’ and ‘likes’ is changing our behavior in a totally unexpected way.